tritemio/manta_manu/ES_formulas.md

 Note however that \(F_{DAexDem}\) in PAX contains fluorescent signal because of the D laser excitation.
-With this notation we can define the total signal during D excitation can be written as:
+With this notation we can define the total signal during D excitationcan be written as:

 \[